Made to Order Aluminium Bifold Doors

 - 3 glazing options: 28mm double, 36mm triple and 44mm triple

-- Outstanding thermal performance – Thermal U values 28mm double glazed, 1.7, 36mm triple glazed 1.5 and 44mm triple glazed 1.4
+- Outstanding thermal performance – Thermal U value 28mm double glazed, 1.7, U value 36mm triple glazed 1.5 and U value 44mm triple glazed 1.4

 - Sash and outer frame manufactured to the same depth for excellent thermal values